Uber Cleaning Fee – How Much Uber Will Pay?

 The most common cause of Uber cleaning fee request is related to puking inside a driver’s car, or damages caused or made to the vehicle.
 Drivers have to send photographic proofs of the mess make by the riders to Uber before they can actually get reimbursed for the mess.

 Drivers need to provide Uber with 2-3 photos of the mess or vomit which are not blurry.
 And they need to do so within 48 hours.

 If a driver tries to collect a cleaning fee for a mess that never occurred.
 They will get deactivated for fraudulently trying to do so.

 With that being said, if you deem that you were charged a cleaning fee that you know for sure that never happened.
 You’ll have to email Uber for proof and you’ll be able to find out if you or someone you know actually makes the mess.

 When can a request for an Uber cleaning fee get declined?

 If you have no photographic proofs the mess, and you don’t submit a request within 48 hours the cleaning fee request will be declined.
 With that being said, drivers need to make sure to send clear photo of any mess inside your car.
 Last and not least, be able to identify on which trip the issue occurred.
 Well obviously if a rider pukes inside your vehicle, you won’t be able to continue to get rides.

 There are other circumstances that you quickly clean up your car and continue to get rides.
-That’s why it’s crucial to be able to specifically identify the trip the incident occurs.
+That’s why it’s important to be able to specifically identify the trip the incident occurs.
 If someone left trash in your car, or beach sand or dirt, in such instances, you can quickly vacuum and clean your car and get back on the road.